pulipatiharshini/Digital-Electronics-Internship/README.md

 Digital electronics is a branch of electronics that deals with systems and devices that use digital signals, which are discrete representations of data, typically using binary code (0s and 1s).

+Some key elements in digital electronics include:

+Logic Gates: Basic building blocks of digital circuits (AND, OR, NOT, XOR, etc.).

+Binary System: Using binary numbers (0 and 1) to represent data.

+Combinational Circuits: Circuits where the output depends only on the current inputs (e.g., adders, multiplexers).

 # Applications of Digital Electronics?